RicardoMorim/lapr2-ISEP-Project/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _are common across several US/UC;_
 _are not related to US/UC, namely: Audit, Reporting and Security._

+> - The application should be capable of recording certain information.
+> - The application should provide funcionalities that allow organization and strutucture of the information presented.
+> - The application should provide services that gives management and security for a better use.
 > - The application must support the English language.
 > - All images should be in SVG format.